syncfusion-content/windowsforms-docs/WindowsForms/Localization.md

 {% endtabs %}

-11)  The version can be specified for these assemblies in the all command should be based on the `SatelliteContractVersionAttribute` setting in the productAssemblyInfo.
-This also means that when a new version of the product is released with a newer assembly version that needs to be recreated by adding new and necessary resources.
-Recompile the resource assemblies  with a new version, when the `SatelliteContractVersionAttribute` has changed.

-12)  On successful execution, an assembly file, Syncfusion.Tools.Windows.resources.dll is created.
+11)  On successful execution, an assembly file, Syncfusion.Tools.Windows.resources.dll is created.

-13)  Finally, mark this satellite assembly for verification skipping since, it is not signed with the same strong-name as the product assembly as follows:
+12)  Finally, mark this satellite assembly for verification skipping since, it is not signed with the same strong-name as the product assembly as follows:

 {% tabs %}